-We believe that video technology and geospatial data could be used as a tool for the advancement of indigenous rights and the preservation of nature.
-We empower young indigenous community members (with a strong focus on women) to tell their own stories through films and express the hardship they are facing to secure ancestral forests, wisdom and cultural heritage.
-We combine film, geospatial data and indigenous rights advocacy through a network of environmental lawyers and human rights organizations in order to achieve sustainable policy change on indigenous customary law and the preservation of tropical forests.
+We believe that video technology and geospatial data could be used as a tool for the advancement of Indigenous rights and the preservation of nature.
+We empower young Indigenous community members (with a strong focus on women) to tell their own stories through films and express the hardship they are facing to secure ancestral forests, wisdom and cultural heritage.
+We combine film, geospatial data and Indigenous rights advocacy through a network of environmental lawyers in order to achieve sustainable policy change on Indigenous customary law and the preservation of tropical forests.

 OUR PARTNERS ON THE GROUND: